 10. From point D, lower the perpendicular to EJ with the base at L.

 11. From point K, we drop the perpendicular to EJ with the base at M.

 You can make such an entertaining puzzle, which allows you to convert a regular triangle into a square by an unbroken chain of polygons, independently from paper.
 But to make it movable, it must be not a flat, but a three-dimensional construction.
 Therefore, each of the polygons receives the height and is transformed into a prism.

 We suggest you download the net parts in the form of the 4th prism.

-For each "piece" of the puzzle, we glue together a separate prism, and then we connect the individual prisms together in the form of hinges.
+For each "piece" of the puzzle, we glue together a separate prism, and then we connect the individual prisms in the form of hinges.